 Chicago has a rich history full of colorful characters and firsts for the U.S., and one of the best ways to experience that history is to explore its many neighborhoods.
 Heather treasures the cultural heritage and evolution of Chicago neighborhoods in particular.

-For example, she filled us in on the fact that Pilsen, which today is known for its many hispanic residents, actually got its name from being a Czech enclave.
+For example, she filled us in on the fact that Pilsen, known for its many hispanic residents, actually got its name from being a Czech enclave.
 Heather recommends that as you look around Chicago for your next home or apartment to rent, you do some research to understand how each neighborhood got its name and how it ended up making sense that you find Polish-Korean fusion restaurants in Bridgeport, for example.

 5. The food